Please begin by reading the following documents:

 Stage 1 - Read the information and register your interest.

-After your initial discussion, you are able to submit a business plan for consideration using this online form.
+Subject to the outcome of the meeting, a member of the Enterprise team will invite you to apply by submitting your business plan and video pitch.
 Using a font no smaller than Arial 10, the maximum length of your business plan should be 10 pages, plus a 1 page executive summary, plus a maximum of 2 pages of appendices.
 If the plan you submit exceeds 13 pages (excluding cover and contents pages), you will be asked to resubmit with a shorter plan according to the guidelines.
-The judges will be looking for a genuine and credible business proposition that demonstrates a need to be based within the UK.

-If your initial application is successful, you will be invited to present your business idea to a University judging panel.
-The panel will be made up of senior staff from across the University’s academic and non-academic departments along with independent judges.
-Where you are part of a team, all members of the group applying for endorsement must be present at the panel.
+Should your application for endorsement be shortlisted, you will be expected to pitch your business to the University of Warwick Tier 1 (Graduate Entrepreneur) Selection Panel.
+The panel will be made up of senior staff from across the University’s academic and non-academic departments along with independent entrepreneurs.
+Where you are part of a team, all members of the group applying for endorsement must be present at the Pitch to Panel interview.

-Stage 5 – If successful, issue of endorsement letter
+Stage 8 - If successful, issue of endorsement letter.